About Us/Coaches/FAQ

 Head Coach

 Nate Clevenger is the head coach of the Girard Warriors Track Club.
-He attended Erie High School where he was a state champion in the triple jump, a track athlete at Pittsburg State University, and coached high school track for seven years before becoming a middle school track & field coach in 2003-2004.
+He attended Erie High School where he was a state champion in the triple jump, a track and basketball athlete at Pittsburg State University, and coached high school track for seven years before becoming a middle school track & field coach in 2003-2004.
+After the 2022 track season he was honored with the Kansas Coaches Association Middle School Girls Coach of the Year Award.
 He is a teacher at Girard Middle School and is an active member of Countryside Christian Church in Pittsburg.
 He is married to Maria, who is the Girard Warriors club manager.
 They have four children, Brett, (Chaz), Reese, and Quinn.

 Throwing Coach